-- 1.13.6.14 The same rule based numerical model used to inform the wave assessment for the Hornsea Three array area in isolation (paragraph 1.11.6.21) has also been used to simulate the patterns of reduction of wave height through the combined Hornsea Project One, Hornsea Project Two and Hornsea Three array areas.
-The model setup is informed by and validated against the results of spectral wave modelling previously undertaken in support of EIA of Hornsea Project One and Hornsea Project Two, both alone and in combination (volume 5, annex 1.1: Marine Processes Technical Annex section 8).
-The results are shown in Figure 1.21 and summarised below: - Where the two array areas (Hornsea Three and Hornsea Project One plus Hornsea Project Two) are not aligned in the wave coming direction, the magnitude and patterns of change are the same as for each array alone; - Where the two array areas (Hornsea Three and Hornsea Project One plus Hornsea Project Two) are not aligned in the wave coming direction but there is overlap of the footprints of change, the
+1.13.6.14 The same rule based numerical model used to inform the wave assessment for the Hornsea Three array area in isolation (paragraph 1.11.8.20) has also been used to simulate the patterns of reduction of wave height through the combined Hornsea Project One, Hornsea Project Two and Hornsea Three array areas.
+The model setup is informed by and validated against the results of spectral wave modelling previously undertaken in support of EIA of Hornsea Project One and Hornsea Project Two, both alone and in combination.
+The model setup and results for the new scenarios including Hornsea Three, both alone and in combination with Hornsea Project One and Hornsea Project Two, are also validated against the results from a new spectral wave model.
+Details of the setup, validation and results of the various wave models used are provided in volume 5, annex 1.1: Marine Processes Technical Annex, section 8, appendix A and appendix B.